 - You are ready to go!

-We smoke our spatchcock turkey at 225 degrees F. for 1 hour and then raise the temperature to 350 degrees F. (to help crisp up the skin) until it reaches an internal temperature of 165 degrees F. at it’s thickest part using an internal meat thermometer.
+Preheat the smoker to 225 degrees F. Place the spatchcock turkey on the smoker for 1 hour and then raise the temperature to 350 degrees F. (to help crisp up the skin) until it reaches an internal temperature of 165 degrees F. at the thickest part using an internal meat thermometer.
 The total smoke time will vary a bit due to a myriad of factors such as outdoor temperature, smoker hot spots, wind, humidity, etc. That being said during testing this recipe consistently took approximately 2-2.5 hours.

 Yes, you can use a gas or charcoal grill to smoke a spatchcock turkey (or smoke a turkey breast or whole turkey) if you use a wood chip smoker box and then simply continue to add smoking chips throughout the cooking process.